hankjordan/bevy_save/README.md

 `bevy_save` is not just about save files, it is about total control over game state.

-This crate introduces three different snapshot types which may be used directly:
+This crate introduces a few snapshot types which may be used directly:

 - `Snapshot` is a serializable snapshot of all saveable resources, entities, and components.
 - `Rollback` is a serializable snapshot of all saveable resources, entities, and components that are included in rollbacks.
-- `SaveableScene` is a serializable snapshot of all saveable entities and components.

 Or via the `World` extension methods: